 The Company is funded on an ongoing basis by Lloyds TSB Bank plc.
-The majority of the funding balance, which relates to Asset Based Lending, is based on 3 months rolling LIBOR and is technically repayable on demand, although there is no expectation that such a demand would be made.
+The majority of the funding balance, which relates to Asset Based Lending, is based on 3 months rolling average Libor and is technically repayable on demand, although there is no expectation that such a demand would be made.
 All other financial liabilities are repayable on demand.
+Fixed rate currency loans are provided by WMTT.
+These are provided at market rates of interest linked to the Libor rate applicable to currency and maturity date.